AntonPecherkin/MongoBox/README.md

 <p align="center"><img src="images/im2.png"></p>

 # Installation

 Requirements:
 1. Python >=3.6
 2. Flask
-3. Mongo DB
+3. NuCypher library

-For local installation you need to run following commands (from nucypher directory):
+For local installation and using nycypher encrypt functionality you need to run following commands (from nucypher directory):
 1. pipenv install --dev --three --skip-lock --pre
 2. pipenv install flask
-3. pipenv install ipfsapi
-4. pipenv run python3.7 run examples/finnegans-wake-demo/finnegans-wake-concise-demo.py
+4. pipenv run python3.7 run web/mongo/app.py

-For the application to work correctly, the ipfs daemon must be running (cmd ipfs daemon).
+For the application to work correctly, the NuCypher library must be installed! (https://github.com/nucypher/nucypher).

 # Web application

 Web-version of project is available by link: http://livedemo.su:3000
 <p>You can authorize without password only by login.
 We implemented to cases:</p>

-1. Alice authorization
-2. Bob and another names authorization

-<p>With Alice authorization you can upload files and share them for another users.
-With Bob authorization you can only read files, which were shared by Alice.</p>
+If you have some files in MongoDB you will see them after authorization.
+In other cases you can load your own data in your account.
+After that you can share them for another user.

+Try to login with name "Test" and see his documents.
+After that login with your name (email) without password and upload .jpg.
+After that reload the page and you will see your first document, which you can share.
+Then you can share this document for user "Test" or another one.
+Later, login with "Test" name again and you will see your shared document!

 Example of authorization: